dreamcat4/php-fpm/readme.markdown

 ## Quick steps to get started:

 There are (1) Dependencies.
-If you haven't build php before, you'll need to install libxml dev package.
+If you haven't built php before, you'll need to install libxml dev package.
 The command for debian / ubuntu is:

 	sudo aptitude install -y libxml2-dev